 The following are the CBOs that are nurtured by CORD over the years.
 More information about each of these programs is available on CORD India’s website.

 Mahila Mandals (Women’s Groups)

 The Mahila Mandals are the nuclei of all CORD’s work.
 They are the hub from which all program components of CORD have evolved.
 The objective of Mahila Mandal is to empower women financially, socially, and politically and enhance their decision-making capacity.
 Regular women’s group meetings give women both support and a platform to resolve the challenges they face and address village issues as an empowered community group.

 Some of the women leaders come forward as Village Volunteer Resource Persons (VVRPs) to look into specific issues such as nurturing adolescent girls and children’s groups, ensuring sanitation and hygiene in the village, mobilizing communities in local self-governance, etc. Mahila Mandals once they mature a little are formally registered as an independent entity.

 Self-Help Groups (SHGs)

 Within a newly formed Mahila Mandal, CORD forms SHGs with ten to twenty women in each SHG.
 The purpose of the SHG is to obtain microcredit from banks with, encourage members to save, and to lend money to its members.
-In an informal setting, the women learn basic financial skills.
+In an informal setting, women learn basic financial skills.
 They begin with minimal contributions, learn to inter-loan, and keep books.

-They move from taking loans for their essential needs to setting up their own retail outlets such as Guru Dhara Self-Help Group Shop.
+They move from taking loans for their essential needs to set up their own retail outlets such as Guru Dhara Self-Help Group Shop.
 The SHGs are also forums to link family members to other financial products- individual bank accounts, pension and insurance schemes of the government.
-CORD is moving towards digitalization of the SHGs through the e-Shakti program of NABARD (National Bank for Agriculture and Rural Development).
+CORD is moving towards the digitalization of the SHGs through the e-Shakti program of NABARD (National Bank for Agriculture and Rural Development).